► Front and all-wheel drive Polestars

-You'll appreciate the supportive seats that continue a decade-long Swedish love affair with comfort, and the ergonomics are largely spot-on.
-There is a terrible over-the-shoulder view, however, thanks to that pillarbox rear window, but a standard rear-view camera and three well-positioned, frameless mirrors mean you never really worry, even when parking.
+You’ll appreciate the supportive seats that continue a decade-long Swedish love affair with comfort, and the ergonomics are largely spot-on.
+There is a terrible over-the-shoulder view, however, thanks to that pillarbox rear window from the notchback silhouette, but a standard rear-view camera and three well-positioned, frameless mirrors mean you never really worry, even when parking.
 The bird’s-eye-view panoramic parking camera really helps here.